louisae452/piggy-before-the-infection-started/README.md

 - To be able to easily navigate to a specific episode.
 - To have a platform where they can follow the latest developments in the series.
 - To be able to get their opinions and questions to SuperJakeJoseCat.
+- To be able to contact SuperJakeJoseCat about his interest in collaborating in their projects.

 ## User stories.

-### User Story 1: As the animator, I want a platform which shows all that the series can offer.
-(Must have)
+- As the animator,

+    - I want a platform which shows all that the series can offer.
-#### Acceptance criteria.

-- The website will have a home page with general information about the series, a link to the wikipedia and a place for upcoming news.
-- The website will have a gallery in which all the episodes are arranged by seasons.
-It will be possible to click on an episode and watch it.
-- The website will also have a contact me page so that fans can send messages to the animator.
-- The website must be fully responsive across different screen sizes.

-#### Tasks.

-- [ ] Create a home page.
-- [ ] Create a gallery page .
-- [ ] Create a contact me page.
-- [ ] Create a responsive framework that will adapt to all screen sizes.

-### User Story 2: As the animator, I want to be able to showcase my series so that prospective clients can see my work before they give me a commission.
-(Must have)
+    - I want to be able to showcase my series so that prospective clients can see my work before they give me a commission.

-#### Acceptance criteria.

-- The website must have the episodes divided into seasons.
-- Each season must have a gallery of high quality images and a description.

-#### Tasks.

-- [ ] Add a seasons section to the gallery. this must include a gallery of high quality pictures as well as a sypnosis of the season.

-### User Story 3: As a new user, I want clear information about the series.
-(Must have)
+- As a new user,

+    - I want clear information about the series.
-#### Acceptance criteria.

-- The content on the website must be clear and easy to navigate.

-#### Tasks.

-- [ ] Create an intuitive navigation tool.
-- [ ] Make sure the home page can be accessed from any page on the website.
-- [ ] Make sure all links open on a new page so that it is easy to return to the website.

-### User Story 4: As a fan, I want to be able to easily find my favourite episode.
-(Must have)
+- As a fan,

+    - I want to be able to easily find my favourite episode.
-#### Acceptance criteria.

-- Each season section must contain  a catalogue of the episodes in it.
-This will provide a link to the episode so I can watch it directly.

-#### Tasks.

-- [ ] Create a list of episodes for each season.
-- [ ] Add a high quality picture (could be original thumbnail) for each episode.
-- [ ] Include the title of the episode.
-- [ ] Link each picture to the episode.
-- [ ] Ensure that the link opens in a new window.

-### User Story 5: As a prospective client, I would like a form to contact SuperJakeJoseCat where I can ask all the information I need.
-(Must have)

-#### Acceptance criteria.

-- The webpage should have a Talk about your project section where a prospective client can explain their needs and get a response form SuperJakeJoseCat

-#### Tasks.

-- [ ] Create a form with contact details and text area for explanation of what would be needed.

-### User Story 6: As a fan, I want to be able to get all the news as quick as possible so I don’t miss any upcoming events/ premieres.
-(Should have)
+    - I want to be able to get all the news as quick as possible so I don’t miss any upcoming events/ premieres.

-#### Acceptance criteria.

-- The home page will have a section with upcoming news.

-#### Tasks.

-- [ ] Create a news/coming soon section within the home page.

-### User Story 7: As a fan, I want to be able to send messages to SuperJakeJoseCat.(Should have)
+    - I want to be able to send messages to SuperJakeJoseCat.

-#### Acceptance criteria.

-- There must be a section in which fans can send a message to SuperJakeJoseCat.

-#### Tasks.

-- [ ] Create a Have your say (Talk to SuperJakeJoseCat , Tell us what you think) page.
-- [ ] Include a text area for comments and a way to contact the respondent back and questions about their preferences?.

-### User Story 8:

-#### Acceptance criteria.

-#### Tasks.

-### User Story

-#### Acceptance criteria.

-#### Tasks.
+- As a prospective client,
+    - I want to be able to see SuperJakeJoseCat animations in an easy and organised way.
+    - I would like a form to contact SuperJakeJoseCat where I can ask all the information I need.

 ## Design.